aspnet/Blazor.Docs/docs/publish-and-deploy/hosting-models.md

 [!INCLUDE[](~/includes/blazor-preview-notice.md)]

 Blazor is a client-side web framework designed primarily to run in the browser on a WebAssembly-based .NET runtime.
 Blazor supports multiple hosting models, including out-of-process hosting models, where the Blazor component logic runs separately from the UI thread.
-Regardless of the hosting model, the Blazor app and component model remain *the same*.
+Regardless of the hosting model, the Blazor app and component models remain *the same*.
 This article discusses the available hosting models for Blazor.

 ## Client-side (in-process) hosting model

 The principal hosting model for Blazor is running client-side in the browser.
 In this model, the Blazor app, its dependencies, and the .NET runtime are downloaded to the browser, and the app is executed directly on the browser UI thread.
-(We may also support running Blazor in a Web Worker in the future).
 All UI updates and event handling happens within the same process.
-The app assets can be hosted as static files using whatever web server is preferred (see [Host and deploy](xref:client-side/blazor/host-and-deploy/index)).
+The app assets can be published as static files using whatever web server is preferred (see [Publish and deploy](xref:client-side/blazor/publish-and-deploy/index)).

 ![Blazor client-side](https://user-images.githubusercontent.com/1874516/43042852-998bb680-8d3b-11e8-9d39-adf8d3d77360.png)